D-Inventor/Betty/README.md

 - timezoneconverter: An OS independent library for reliable timezone conversion and naming.

 # Note before use
+To run this bot on a raspberry pi, you need to have dotnet 2.0 installed on it.
+To build and deploy this bot to the rpi, you need to edit the `build.cake` file so that it contains the details of your rpi.
+The bot depends on configurations in a file under `config/Config.conf`, which is not included in this repository.
+This configuration file contains the loglevel and your personal token so that your bot can connect to your servers.
+ALWAYS KEEP THIS TOKEN PRIVATE!

 # TODO
 - save agenda to filesystem and restore agenda on reboot.